postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 The Private API Network provides a central directory of all internal APIs in your organization, that teams can check before engineering their own solutions.

-The following lists the six key features of the Private API network that helps discovering Private APIs easier:
+The following lists the six key features of the Private API Network that help make discovering Private APIs easier:

 #### Folders in Private API Network

 You can create new folders from the Private API Network view.
 Click __Create Folder__ from the left navigation bar to create a new folder.
-Give it a name and summary (supports markdown).
+Give it a name and summary (supports Markdown).
 Your new folder will now be created in the Private API Network.

 <img alt="New folder in Private Network" src="https://assets.postman.com/postman-docs/add-new-folder-api-network-left-navigation-v9.jpg" height="500px"/>